 December 26, 1998

-In the past two months I have lied my way through this life.
-I've used every person who cared about me and I created a world that was never meant to exist for myself...
-I could try to argue that it was for their own good, too, but we both know of that untruth.
-And in the end, love still failed.
+I suppose I deserve this...
+In the past few months I have lied my way through life.
+I've used every person who cared about me, and I have created a world that was never meant to exist for myself.
+I could try to argue that I did it for them, too, but we all know of that untruth.
+And in the end, we have all lostÖ

 I most certainly deserve this.